YohanLB09/azure-vm-network-analysis-part2-ICMP-traffic-analysis/README.md

 -In PowerShell, initiate a ping request to the Linux VM like so: "ping 10.0.0.5" (the Linux VM Private IP address may be different for you).

 -Observe the ping request and replies within Wireshark.
-Take the time to analyze and get a general idea of the information provided from this ICMP packet capture.
+Take the time to analyze and get a general idea of the information provided from the ICMP packet capture.

 -Additionally, try pinging any website (ex: www.google.com) and observe the traffic.
 Can you notice any difference from the previous packet capture?
-What information is associated with the different devices that are communicating to one another (IP address, MAC address, etc)?
+What information is associated with the different systems that are communicating to one another (IP addresses, MAC addresses, protocols)?

 -Keep experimenting with more ping requests and other commands to get more familiar with these tools.

-If you don't understand the information provided by Wireshark, here is a link to their website where you will find tutorials adapted for beginners: https://www.wireshark.org/learn.
+-If you don't understand the information provided by Wireshark, here is a link to their website where you will find tutorials adapted for beginners: https://www.wireshark.org/learn.
 </p>
 <br />